xulander/KamikazeGame/GameDesignDoc.md

 refill your whole health bar.
 If you die, the game goes to a GAME OVER screen with your score.
 Keep track of life via counter

+==Open newship.png

 ## Thing #1
 Thing #1 will be simple asteroids that just fly around that you can try to avoid, or shoot down to make them dissapear or explode.
 They will randomly move from a random direction straight from 1 end of the screen to another.
 They will generally move pretty slow.

-Checkout asteroidBeforeCrop.jpg or asteroid-sprite.gif
+==Checkout asteroid.png

 ## Thing #2
 The 1st bullet that shoots out of the front of his ship.
 Kills 1 thing on collision.

+==Check out dabomb.png

 ## Thing #3
 The 2nd bomb bullet.
 This one will be deployed like a normal bullet, with a different picture.
-Upon detonation, it has a giant blast radius. check out blast.jpg.
-I will prob size it down.
+Upon detonation, it has a giant blast radius.
+The bottom right corner will tell you when a bomb is ready vs not ready.

+===check out BlueExplosion.png and bombmain.png

 ## Thing #4
 The enemies that fly towards you in a different way than asteroids.
 They will not try to follow you, but most likely follow a simple movement pattern & bounce off the wall, unlike the roids.
 They will take 2 hits to kill. o0o a TWIST!
 They will move slightly faster than the asteroid.

-Checkout enemy.png for sprite.
+===Checkout enemy.png for sprite.

 ## Thing #5
-The big bad boss.
-He will be probably a cool image I find on Google, or Mr Crowleys head.
-Whichever suffices :) He will need roughly 20 hits to kill.
-Maybe the bomb will do 3 hits equivalent to a normal bullet?????????
-WE WILL SEEE THE SUSPENSEE!
+The big bad boss, or so his name says.
+He is actually just kind of like a blackhole.
+Your bullets and bomb do not affect him, and if you touch him, you die.

 ## Scoring
 If you hit something, your score will go up.
-The score will be revealed at the end of the game, unless i find an easy way to reveal it WHILE you play.
-Asteroid = 50 pts.
-Enemy ship = 150.
+The score will be revealed at the bottom left, unless i find an easy way to reveal it WHILE you play.
+Hitting an enemy is 10pts. enemy ships take 2 hits, thus give 20 pts.

-Boss = 1000. may change later.
+==See shipLives.png for the little ship lives, and Lives.png for the lives icon.

 ## Other buttons, interface, actions
 There isn't much more.
-The whole beginning interface is buttons.
+The whole beginning interface is buttons & a qlineedit.
  After that, the only actions would be the keyboard actions with a scrolling interface.
-There isn't much after that!
+T here isn't much after that!

-##Interface
+##Interface Menu
 Interface is extremely simple.
 It will just have a background with buttons to click with your mouse.
 I will draw a crude example of it.
+JK now i have the full example.
+I have 3 buttons.
+1 is start, 2nd is how to play, and 3rd is exit.
+How to play puts rules at the bottom.
+Must need name input to play.

+==see space.png for background menu